mnani87/clarity/README.md

 ### Clarity TimeKeeper

-Simple log activities by clicking on a box for the relevant date and time.
-The 'Manage Activities' button will let you edit the list of activities as per your needs.
+Simple double click on any one-hour time block in the app interface to log the block as a "deep work" block.
+Right-click on any block to add/edit notes (in markdown); and single-click a block to see the notes for that block.
+Statistics about time spent in deep work blocks in the current and past week and month can be readily seen as well.

 ### Clarity Finances